What is Climbing?

-3. Safety Indoor gyms provide controlled environment.
+3. Safety Indoor gyms provide as safe an environment as possible.
 Routes are checked throughout the day and constant maintenance assure that the protection is steadfast.
-Mats and other protective surfaces provide the climber the opportunity to focus on developing technique and master certain moves.
+Mats and other protective surfaces provide the climber the opportunity to focus 100% on developing technique and master certain moves without fear of falling.

 Outdoor climbs are for the most part, assumed safe, but it is necessary to double check the equipment.
 On multipitch climbs you become more reliant on equipment and experience.

 4. Accessibility/Equipment Indoors, you only need shoes, a harness and a chalk bag.
 Everything else is provided.